 Their research has revealed new clues about the origins and age of Salmonella on the European continent.

-Prof. Achtman and collagues have published their findings in a paper featured in the journal Current Biology.
+Prof. Achtman and collagues have published their findings in a

 “According to historical records,” the authors write, “humans have long been afflicted by bacterial infections, yet genomic analyses of extant bacterial pathogens routinely estimate a [time to most recent common ancestor] of no more than a few centuries.”